SoftUni-Internal/interactive-content/EN/03-Spring-Boot/03-Lab.md

 This is the data layer of the application.

-There are some data object for you to implement.
+There is some data object for you to implement.

 ## Brand